-- Maturity: are you an agile start-up with a blank canvas to work on, or a 30+ year old institution with well-established processes and security controls? - Organization culture: is your organization relaxed about how, when and where people work, or extremely regimented?
-Might the culture resist the implementation of Information Security controls? - Management: are there clear communication channels and processes from the organization's key decision makers through to the rest of the organization? - Resource size: are you working with an Information Security Team, or is one person doing it all? - Resource maturity: are the available resources (employees/ contractors) knowledgeable, fully trained, dependable and consistent, or are personnel inexperienced and constantly changing? - Information asset formats: are your information assets mainly stored in hard-copy (paper) format, or are they stored electronically on a server on-site, or in remote cloud-based systems? - Information asset sensitivity/value: does your organization have to manage highly valuable or particularly sensitive information assets?
+- Maturity: Are you an agile start-up with a blank canvas to work on, or a 30+ year old institution with well-established processes and security controls? - Organisation culture: Is your organisation relaxed about how, when and where people work, or extremely regimented?
+Might the culture resist the implementation of Information Security controls? - Management: Are there clear communication channels and processes from the organisation's key decision makers through to the rest of the organisation? - Resource size: Are you working with an Information Security Team, or is one person doing it all? - Resource maturity: Are the available resources (employees/ contractors) knowledgeable, fully trained, dependable and consistent, or are personnel inexperienced and constantly changing? - Information asset formats: Are your information assets mainly stored in hard-copy (paper) format, or are they stored electronically on a server on-site, or in remote cloud-based systems? - Information asset sensitivity/value: Does your organisation have to manage highly valuable or particularly sensitive information assets?

-- Consistency: do you have uniform processes in place across the organization, or a multitude of different operating practices with little consistency? - Systems: does your organization have many legacy systems running on software versions that are no longer supported by the manufacturer, or do you maintain the most up to date and best available technology? - System complexity: do you operate one main system that does all the heavy lifting, or multiple departmental systems with limited information transfer between them? - Physical space: do you have a dedicated secure office facility, or do you operate in a space shared with other organizations?
+- Consistency: Do you have uniform processes in place across the organisation, or a multitude of different operating practices with little consistency? - Systems: Does your organisation have many legacy systems running on software versions that are no longer supported by the manufacturer, or do you maintain the most up-to-date and best available technology? - Where does your infrastructure reside?
+Are you operating in the cloud, or do you have your own infrastructure onsite? - System complexity: Do you operate one main system that does all the heavy lifting, or multiple departmental systems with limited information transfer between them? - Physical space: Do you have a dedicated secure office facility, or do you operate in a space shared with other organisations, or are you a remote first/only organisation?